History of Pat McAfee in Timeline

 In 2020, Pat McAfee worked as a sideline reporter for some XFL games.

-March 2021: Revival and Renaming of Wrestling Podcast
+March 2021: Revival and Subsequent End of The Best Wrestling Show

-In March 2021, Pat McAfee Inc. brought back The Best Wrestling Show, formerly known as Wrasslin' With Sports Entertainment, a wrestling podcast.
-However, the podcast was short-lived due to the departure of Mike Mansury and low viewership.
+In March 2021, Pat McAfee Inc. (PMI) brought back The Best Wrestling Show, formerly known as Wrasslin' With Sports Entertainment, but the podcast was short-lived.

 On April 16, 2021, WWE announced that Pat McAfee had been moved to the SmackDown brand, serving as color commentator alongside Michael Cole.